TerraForged/TerraForged/README.md

 ```shell
 git clone https://github.com/TerraForged/TerraForged.git
 ```
-2. Modify the build-script to uncomment line#46 and comment-out line#47 (ie the Engine dependency)
+2. The buildscript is set up with Engine as a local repo - you can modify this so that it pulls the Engine dependency from maven instead by commenting/uncommenting the appropriate lines in the dependencies block
-3. Generate the TerraForged resources & then build the mod jar:
+4. Generate the TerraForged resources & then build the mod jar:
 ```shell script
 cd TerraForged
 ./gradlew runData